Partner terms of agreement for Waymaker Partners

 - consult in their specialist areas of knowledge as required to their clients.

-3.1 Subject to Partner or at least one employee of the Partner completing the Waymaker advisor course and certification, Partner may commence promoting the Waymaker Platform to its Customers.
+3.1 Subject to Partner purchasing a partner license and at least one employee of the Partner completing the Waymaker advisor course and certification, Partner may commence promoting the Waymaker Platform to its Customers.